+1 347 223 5128

 She will embed her stories to bring the topic to life and share her 5-lessons learnt in making positive change in the world – Anti De-humanisation, The value of thinking in Grey, the value of positive assumptions, Understanding systems and RADICAL self-accountability.

-Keynote topics by Ayo Sokale
+Keynote by Ayo Sokale

-Coaching talks
+Coaching Talks

 Mapping your career